redwolflearning/site/about.md

 ---
 layout: page
-title: About
+title: About Red Wolf Learning
 permalink: /about/
 ---
 ------------------

-# About Red Wolf Learning

 Red Wolf Learning is a growing space for families, educators, and students looking for meaningful, accessible learning resources and support.